-Pooktre tree shaping is a unique eco-art form created, developed and perfected by Peter Cook and Becky Northey in South East Queensland, Australia.
-Pooktre is a dream made into a reality through inspiration, love of nature, tree finesse (see the photos), persistence and understanding trees and how they grow.
+As seen in these photos, Pooktre is a dream made into a reality through inspiration, love of nature, tree finesse, persistence and understanding trees and how they grow.

 Axel N. Erlandson: Tree Shaping Master

 John Gathright, the producer of the Growing Village at the Japan’s World Expo 2005, asked if we wished to have the whole art form called Pooktre or Circus Trees.
 We felt that as Axel N. Erlandson had done his trees first and well, that we were happy to have our trees associated with his.
 So in Japan at the Expo the trees were called Circus trees.
 We are quite happy to have our trees associated with people that have mastered their art.
-Example; John Krubsack who grew a chair on his first try or with Chris Cattle who has mastered the way he shapes the trees and is able to reproduce the same design again and again.
+One example: John Krubsack, who grew a chair on his first try or with Chris Cattle, who has mastered the way he shapes the trees and is able to reproduce the same design again and again.
 Which means he has a understanding of how and why the design works.

 You can see more of their work that was featured at the 2005 World Expo in Aichi, Japan.

-Pooktre: Pook and Becky are doing some amazing things in ‘the land down under’.
+Pete and Becky are doing some amazing things in ‘the land down under’.
 She has also informed me that they are currently working on a book describing the tree shaping process.
 “The book will be mainly photos with explanation text.
 It goes through how to choose a tree type to the finished piece.”